russross/blackfriday/ietf/example-rfc.md

 # IANA Considerations

 The following action for IANA are required by this document:

-The Digest Types to be used for supporting Denial Type information within DS records has been assigned by IANA.

 At the time of this writing, the current digest types assigned for use in DS records are as follows: